Arc-Computer/arc-memory/docs/quickstart.md

 # Initialize Arc with your repository path
 arc = Arc(repo_path="./")

-# Ask a question about your codebase
+# Ask a question about your codebase (requires Ollama to be running)
 result = arc.query("Why was the authentication system refactored?") print(f"Answer: {result.answer}")
 print(f"Confidence: {result.confidence}")